| Neoplastic Disorders :

 phagocyte system as a general mechanism of defense, resulting on a

 prematurely destruction of the normal blood cells.
+B) Iron metabolism The defect appears to be on

 the holding and non release of iron by the phagocyte system for the

 circulating transferrins, thus preventing iron reutilization.
+During inflammatory process,

 cytokine liberation, as interleukin-1, seems to induce the increase of